 What about you?

 Do you still receive real letters from someone?
-If you do, you are a lucky person because someone cares enough to send you a handwriting letter and not just a card!
+If you do, you are a lucky person because someone cares enough to send you a handwritten letter and not just a card!

-Don’t be despair if you never receive any letter.
+Don’t despair if you never receive any letter.
 Start from you then.

 Either way, I’d love to hear from you in the comments below!